Moduli spaces of polarized irreducible symplectic manifolds are not necessarily connected: Introduction

 In the case of K3 surfaces, fixing the degree of the polarization determines the polarization type as well -- the reason is that the K3 lattice is unimodular; in addition, the moduli space of polarized K3 surfaces has one connected component for every degree of polarization.
 For IS manifolds of higher dimensions, it is natural to ask if this holds as well.
 First of all, it is easy to see that the degree does not determine the polarization type.
 For example, if $X_0$ is the Hilbert scheme of two points on a K3 surface, whenever the degree is congruent to -1 modulo 4, there are two polarization types for this degree -- \emph{split} and \emph{non-split} (cf. [GHS1, Ch.
 3]).
 Then we can refine the question and ask if the moduli space of IS manifolds deformation equivalent to $X_0$, of fixed polarization type, is connected.
-The aim of this paper is to show that the answer is no in general.
+The aim of this paper is to show that the answer is no in general - cf. Remark (1) at the end of Ch.
+3 for explicit examples.
+More precisely, given positive integers $n, d$ and $t|\gcd(2n-2, 2d)$, define $\Sigma_n^{d,t}$ to be the set of isometry classes of pairs $(T,h)$, such that $T$ is an even positive definite lattice of rank two and discriminant $4d(n-1)/t^2$, $h$ is a primitive element of square $(h,h)=2d$, and $h^{\perp}$ is generated by an element of square $2n-2$.
+In Ch.
+2 we prove that there is a one-to-one correspondence between the set of connected components of the moduli space of polarized IS manifolds of $K3^{[n]}$-type, with polarization type of degree $2d$ and divisibility $t$ and the set $\Sigma_n^{d,t}$.
 This turns out to be a consequence of Eyal Markman's characterization of polarized parallel-transport operators of $K3^{[n]}$-type, which yields an effective way of determining the number of connected components of the moduli space of polarized IS manifolds of $K3^{[n]}$-type.
 For the other known families of IS manifolds, such a characterization is still lacking but there are conjectural descriptions of their monodromy groups -- cf. the discussion in [Mar1, Ch.
 10].\\

-{ \textbf{ACKNOWLEDGEMENTS}: I would like to thank Eyal Markman for explaining his work to me and Klaus Hulek for suggesting improvements to the exposition.}
+{ \textbf{ACKNOWLEDGEMENTS}: I would like to thank Eyal Markman for explaining his work to me and Klaus Hulek and the anonymous referee for suggesting improvements to the exposition.}